osrm/monorepo/ethereum/circuits/lib/src/rlp/README.md

 `RlpFragment` contains the `offset` and `length` of the decoded item within the input data.
 It also contains the `data_type` of an item.
 Unlike the Fragment it does not contain the data as RLP data can have multiple fields and having multiple data copies is costly.

-Whe working with RLP data - it's a common pattern to have a structure (Tx, Log, Receipt) and its RLP encoding and comparing both field by field.
+When working with RLP data - it's a common pattern to have a structure (Tx, Log, Receipt) and its RLP encoding and comparing both field by field.
 To simplify this flow - we export some helper methods on `RlpFragment`.
 Each of those methods accepts `field_name`, `rlp` and `expected_value`.

 - `field_name` is used in assertion messages
 - `rlp` contains the data to compare the `value` against using `offset` and `length` from `RlpFragment`